Accessing Samples Collected During Expeditions on NOAA Ship Okeanos Explorer

 Sampling Operations on Okeanos Explorer

 NOAA Ocean Exploration adheres to the federal government’s equal and open data policy concerning access to samples.
 Data collection methods and processing steps are fully documented and published for easy data discovery and access and to ensure long-term data stewardship.
-Information collected during expeditions on Okeanos Explorer is typically made publicly available 60-90 days after the end of an expedition.
+Information collected during expeditions on Okeanos Explorer are submitted to NOAA’s public data archives within 120 days of completion.
 Access to samples is provided by the designated sample repositories (see below) as quickly as possible and is not subject to proprietary holds, with limited exceptions (e.g., samples collected in foreign waters, samples associated with sensitive maritime heritage sites, and specific sample collections funded by NOAA Ocean Exploration’s partners that may be temporarily withheld from public access for a specified period of time).

 Unlike the typical sampling on conventional research expeditions, the objective of exploration sampling during expeditions on Okeanos Explorer is to collect a limited number of biological, geological, and water samples for the sole purpose of broadly characterizing a dive site/area of interest.
 This, combined with Okeanos Explorer’s limited onboard processing and storage capabilities, means that fewer samples are collected during NOAA Ocean Exploration’s ROV dive operations than those conducted during conventional research expeditions.